Nocturnal Animals: Production

+Development and casting

 On March 24, 2015, it was announced that Smokehouse Pictures' partners George Clooney and Grant Heslov would produce a thriller, Nocturnal Animals, based on Austin Wright's 1993 novel Tony and Susan.
 Tom Ford was set to direct the film, based on his own script.
 Ford said that the storytelling concept of the novel appealed to him, explaining, "The film is very different than the book it's based on.
 However, the central themes are the same, meaning that when I read the book, what appealed to me as a writer and a filmmaker was the idea of this device of communicating to someone through a work of fiction.
 Through a written work of fiction.
 And thereby communicating something that they had not been able to really communicate clearly.
 I loved that concept."

 Jake Gyllenhaal was set to star in the dual lead roles, Amy Adams was in talks for the female lead role, and sources confirmed that Joaquin Phoenix and Aaron Taylor-Johnson might be cast in other roles.
-Focus Features acquired the US distribution rights to the film on May 17, 2015, while Universal Pictures handles the international distribution.
-Focus' deal was made with $20 million, making this the biggest deal of the 2015 Cannes Film Festival, and one of the biggest of the mid 2010s.
+Focus Features acquired the US distribution rights to the film on May 17, 2015, while Universal Pictures would handle the international distribution.
+Focus' deal was made with $20 million, making this the biggest deal of the 2015 Cannes Film Festival, and one of the biggest of the mid-2010s.
 On August 6, 2015, Taylor-Johnson was confirmed to play a mysterious character who poses a threat to Gyllenhaal's character Tony's family, while Michael Shannon was also added to the cast, playing a detective investigating the violent incident.
 On August 28, 2015, Armie Hammer also joined the cast of the film, to play Hutton Morrow, Adams' character's husband.
 On September 9, 2015, Isla Fisher joined the film to play Laura Hastings, Tony's wife.
 On September 18, 2015, Ellie Bamber was cast in the film to play Tony's daughter.
 On September 30, 2015, Robert Aramayo was added to the cast.
 On October 5, 2015, Karl Glusman signed on to star in the film.
 On October 8, 2015, Peter Nyong'o was also cast in the film.

+Filming

-Principal photography on the film began on October 5, 2015, in Los Angeles.
+Principal photography began in Los Angeles on October 5, 2015.
 The final scene in the Japanese restaurant was filmed in the main building of the Yamashiro Historic District.
-It wrapped on December 5, 2015.
+Filming wrapped on December 5, 2015.

 Release

-Nocturnal Animals had its world premiere at the 73rd Venice International Film Festival on September 2, 2016.
+Nocturnal Animals had its world premiere at the 73rd Venice International Film Festival on September 2, 2016, where it won the Grand Jury Prize.
 The film also screened at the Toronto International Film Festival on September 9, 2016, and at the BFI London Film Festival on October 14, 2016.

 The film was released in the United States on November 18, 2016.